JTorralba-CS/NETTAP/README.md

 What does TCPF do?

 This utility is used as a troubleshooting tool to review and analyze what data is being passed between TCP systems.
-It captures the data from source TCP system, stores the data to a log file (TCP_Raw.txt), then relays the data to the destination TCP system.
+It listens and captures the data from source TCP system, stores the data to a log file (Packet_Raw.txt), then relays the data to the destination TCP system.

 What does the "CCC" feature process do?